HWPP Responsive Component

 All projects must also include formal partnership with an eligible MCW academic partner.
 Eligible academic partner(s) must be MCW full-time, part-time, or full professional effort status or eligible faculty teaching in the MCW Community Medical Education Program meeting specified criteria and serving a specific role on the project, with additional academic partners participating as needed.
 Please see the Call for Changemakers (PDF) for additional eligibility criteria.

 How to Submit

-Submit a Stage 1 Changemaker Brief Proposal via the online form.
-Stage 1 Changemaker Brief Proposal submissions are due by 12:00 PM CST on January 9, 2015.
+Stage 1 Changemaker Brief Proposal submissions were due by 12:00 PM CST on January 9, 2015.

 To help support applicant submissions, information sessions were held Tuesday, December 2, 2014 from 1 PM to 2:30 PM and Wednesday, December 3, 2014 from 9 AM to 10:30 AM.
 Both sessions were offered in-person in Milwaukee at MCW and via conference call and the web.
 The sessions offered applicants the opportunity to further explore the funding opportunity, application procedures, and expectations of funded awards.

 Advancing a Healthier Wisconsin Endowment Research and Education Program (REP)